-There are injured workers who develop a pattern of being completely compliant, saying very little, making no demands but simply not getting better.
+Avoidant individuals seek to retreat from the interactions in which they are placed.
+There are patients who develop a pattern of being completely compliant, saying very little, making no demands but simply not getting better.
 I have always referred to these as “invisible patients:” they make no commotion, they make no waves, they make few demands and they just languish in care.
-They do not seek to return to work; they do not seek administrative closure.
-They do not reach out to nurses or attorneys and are largely quiet when being examined, referred or treated.
+They do not seek to mobilize; they do not seek closure.
+They do not reach out to physicians or nurses and are largely quiet when being examined, referred or treated.

-There are two personality disorders that account for this type of response to injury:
+There are two personality disorders that account for this type of response:

 a.
 Schizoid Personality Disorder: represents a pattern of detachment from relationship and a restricted range of emotional expression.
 The individual prefers solitary activities, lacks close friends, does not seek to be part of a family, appears indifferent to both praise and criticism and seems aloof, cold and remote with little emotional variability.